uc-r/uc-r.github.io/analytics/descriptive/multivariate-inference.md

 $$ F = \frac{MSTR}{MSE} \tag{4} $$

-which follows an *F* distribution, with degrees of freedom $df_1 = k - 1$ and $df_2 = n_i - k$.
+which follows an *F* distribution, with degrees of freedom $$df_1 = k - 1$$ and $$df_2 = n_i - k$$.
 The numerator of MSTR is also known as the *sum of squares treament* (SSTR) and the numerator of MSE is known as the *sum of squares error* (SSE).
 The total sum of the squares (SST) is the sum of SSTR and SSE.
 These quantities are often displayed in an ANOVA table that typically follows the format below:

 <img src="anova_table.png" width="1180" style="display: block; margin: auto;" />

 The *F*-statistic will be large when the between-sample variability is much greater than the within-sample variability, which provides supporting evidence against the null hypothesis.
 In R we use `aov` to perform ANOVA.
-As our results indicate, our *F*-statistic is 3.202 with $p\texttt{-value} = 0.041$, which provides solid evidence that our group means are not all equal.
+As our results indicate, our *F*-statistic is 3.202 with $$p\texttt{-value} = 0.041$$, which provides solid evidence that our group means are not all equal.

 ```r